 Nothing would likely have stirred the indignation of moralistic, self-righteous, religious people then this!

-Many of the reputable, religious people were no fans of Jesus to begin with.
+Many of the reputable, religious people were not fans of Jesus to begin with.
 They had already judged who Jesus was.
-He came from Nazareth, a small, of little influence and lesser reputation.
+He came from Nazareth, a small town of little influence and lesser reputation.
 Does anything good come out of Nazareth.
 (John 1:46)

 The religious people knew their Scripture.